facundoolano/olano.dev/_posts/2023-12-08-reclaiming-the-web-with-a-personal-reader.md

 ## Development

-There's an amazing zen-flow sort of thing that happens when developers use their own tools on a daily basis.
-Not just testing it but actually experimenting it as an end user.
+There's a kind of zen flow that programmers unblock when they use the software they are working on on a daily-basis.
+I mean not just testing it but actually experimenting it as an end user.
 There's no better catalyst for ideas and experimentation, no better prioritization driver than having to face the bugs, annoyances and limitations of an application first-hand.

-<after adding the basic building blocks and some trial and error with UI arrangement and controls, I <settled> on this usage pattern: open app, scroll feed, open what I want to read now, pin what I want to read later, favorite what I want to bookmark for future reference.
+After some trial and error with the user interface, I settled on this usage pattern: open the app, scroll down the feed, open what I want to read now, pin what I want to read later, favorite what I want to keep for future reference.

-[desktop screenshot]
+I tried several Python libraries to extract HTML content, but none worked as well as Mozilla's [readability](https://github.com/mozilla/readability) (the one that powers Firefox's reader view).
+Since it's written in JavaScript, I resigned to adding an optional dependency on node.js to embed article content in my app.
+The same extraction logic is used to send articles to my Kindle device, producing better documents than Amazon's Chrome extension.

--   mozilla readability for reader view, npm dependency. side effect of producing a better send 2 kindle result than the native library
+[TODO desktop screenshot]

--   problem of mixed frequencies. basic solution: folders
+With the basic functionality in place, a problem became apparent.
+My feed mixed sources of varying quality and publication frequency.
+Even after curating the list of feeds and carefully distributing them in folders, it was hard to get interesting content by just scrolling items in reverse chronological order: occasional blog posts would get buried behind Mastodon toots, magazine features behind daily news articles.

--   drove me to auto mark as read
+My reasoning was this: assuming I'm more or less interested in every source I follow, I prefer to first see the content from the ones that publish least frequently.
+If a monthly newsletter came out in the last couple of days, I should see that first at the top of my feed, before any micro-blogging or daily news items.
+So I classified sources in "frequency buckets" and sorted the feed from least to most frequent buckets.

--   drove me to no manual archive/delete
+The problem now was that when infrequent sources *did* publish, their articles stuck at the top every time I opened the app.
+For a while I tried trashing or archiving items, but this was a lot of extra work and pulled me in the direction of "clearing the inbox" that I wanted to avoid.
+I wanted the app to do this work for me, by default, so I came up with this: as I scroll down the feed, previous items get marked automatically as "already seen"; the next time I open the app, the seen articles are skipped, so I effectively always get the least frequent *unseen* articles first.

 <div class="org-center">
 <p>